department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/automobile.md

 You'll need to apply for benefits and get our approval **before** buying a vehicle or adaptive equipment.
 You can apply for—and use—either grant before or after military discharge.
 [Apply for benefits](https://www.ebenefits.va.gov/ebenefits/about/feature?feature=disability-compensation).

 For the 1-time payment to help you buy a specially equipped vehicle, we'll pay the vehicle's seller directly.
-For the adaptive-equipment grant, we may pay you or we may pay the seller of the equipment directly.
+For the adaptive-equipment grant, we may pay you or we may pay the equipment seller directly.

 When you apply, you'll need to show that your disability is service connected or is treated as if service connected under 38 U.S.C.
 1151.
 [Learn more about 38 U.S.C.
 1151](/disability-benefits/conditions/special-claims/title-38-USC-1151/).